Mini Beeswax Pine Cone Candle

 Beeswax is a natural product with an abundance of uses, let me count the ways!
 So far, we have explored the antibacterial, antifungal, food-safe and non-toxic properties of this natural wonder.
 But there’s more!

 Beeswax can also be safely burnt.
 Interestingly, it has been shown that candles made from beeswax burn brighter and cleaner than other synthetic versions as they emit negative ions known to help purify the air!
-That’s a fact I only learnt recently, but what I have always known is that the natural, nectary smell of beeswax filling a room is completely joyful, and a sensory experience that everyone should indulge in.
+That’s a fact I only learned recently, but what I have always known is that the natural, nectary smell of beeswax filling a room is completely joyful, and a sensory experience that everyone should indulge in.
 As someone that loves to relax at the end of the day with a home-cooked meal, a glass of wine and a room full of candles, I have made some delightful Ben’s Bees Beeswax Candles in various shapes and sizes so that you too can bring the luscious scent of beeswax into your own living room.
 They also make the perfect natural gift!
 So, with the cooler months ahead, make sure you rug up, turn on some tunes, and light your candles for the perfect night in.

 Beeswax is a natural product with an abundance of uses, and this week we are counting the ways!
 So far, we have explored the antibacterial, antifungal, food-safe, non-toxic and sensory properties of this natural wonder.
 But there’s still more!